Dual relationships and boundary crossings are the most frequent counseling board ethics violations. But this is often not immediately apparent.

 An effective way to illustrate this is through a hypothetical example:

-John receives a letter from the Composite Board asking that he address an allegation of patient abandonment.
+John receives a letter from the LPC licensing board requesting he address an allegation of patient abandonment.
 John’s responds to the board with various details of his work with the patient and that he recently discovered she suffered with borderline personality disorder.

 Let’s work backwards and find the boundary crossing/ violation.

 X has been a patient of John’s for approximately two years.
 John admits to having limited experience with treating borderline personality disorder.
 He had felt uncomfortable working with the patient when he began treating her as he felt manipulated but did not want to abandon her.

 He further stated in his response to the board that the patient expressed he was the only therapist who ever helped her and she was very persistent in continuing therapy with him.
 This was his justification to the board for continuing to treat her.
 John finally terminated therapy when the patient became upset and threatened a licensing board complaint after John finally convinced her he was not the best therapist for her.
 The board confirmed with John this was indeed the crux of the patient complaint.

 - If John had experience with borderline personality disorder, he would have had the expertise to identify borderline traits almost immediately after engaging her in therapy.

 - Remember: the responsibility of managing the therapeutic relationship rests squarely on the counselor.
 John’s inexperience further resulted in his inability to assert himself with the client and draw a firm boundary.

 - By not drawing a boundary, he crossed a boundary.